Cancer Research Funding

-Overall budget proposals for federal government spending—commonly known as President’s Budget proposals—are formulated by the Office of Management and Budget (OMB).
+Overall budget proposals for federal government spending—commonly known as the President’s Budget proposals—are formulated by the Office of Management and Budget (OMB).
 As part of this process, NCI and the other NIH Institutes and Centers submit budget documents to OMB.
 President’s Budget proposals are submitted to Congress each year in early February and reflect the Administration’s budget and management priorities for the next fiscal year, which begins on the following October 1.
-(The federal government’s fiscal year extends from October 1 through September 30.)
+(The federal government’s fiscal year extends from October 1 through September 30—so, for example, FY 2014 began on October 1, 2013, and ended September 30, 2014.)
 Congress considers the proposals and then recommends appropriations for all federal government agencies.
 Final appropriation amounts must be approved by both the House of Representatives and the Senate and signed by the President to be enacted into law.

 NCI Professional Judgment Budgets describe in detail the optimum amount of funding needed to make the most rapid progress against cancer and to provide NCI with the resources necessary to lead the National Cancer Program.
 Typically, the President’s Budget proposal for NCI is less than the amount proposed in the NCI Professional Judgment Budget.

 What was NCI’s budget for Fiscal Year (FY) 2013?
 How has the budget changed in recent years?

 NCI’s budget for FY 2013 was approximately $4.8 billion.
 Overall, NCI’s budget has been relatively flat in recent years.
 During the period from 2005 through 2013, the NCI budget averaged $4.9 billion per year.